The worst you can do is try to compete with the other seven billion people on this planet.

 At one point, like it often does, it all falls apart and you are faced with the fact (the reality) that the tribe might abandon you.

 I was on a first name basis with my IRS agent.
-She was beautiful and I asked her to the movies when I was in big trouble. but like the whore the government is, she just wanted money from me.
+She was beautiful and I asked her to the movies when I was in big trouble.
+But just like the IRS, she just wanted money from me.

 After thirty years of trying to fit in, I was now on the outside of the tribe.